 As conditions differ widely in different member states (e.g. penetration rate of smart meters, responsible entities for installation of smart meters, involvement of Data Protection Authorities, data paths, etc.), it is hard to define specific rules and recommendations in view of data processing and data protection.
-Nevertheless, the Task Force Smart Grid Expert Group 2^{81,82} and the Article 29 Data protection working party83 made general recommendations for data handling and safety as well as consumer protection:
+Nevertheless, the Task Force Smart Grid Expert Group 2^{86,87} and the Article 29 Data protection working party88 made general recommendations for data handling and safety as well as consumer protection:

 "Privacy by design and default" is recommended for the design of technologies and services involved in processing private data.
 Privacy by Design means that privacy is embedded into design and architecture of the whole system.
 It should ensure data reduction and data economy as readings should take place only in intervals necessary for the respective system and service.
 The same applies for the transmission of readings.
 In general, processing and transmitting of data should be reduced to a minimum.
-Data should remain on the consumer's side to the highest possible extent.
+Data should remain on the consumer's side to the highest possible extent (for some DSF applications, it is possible to retain data locally and communicate it only in case of an imminent DR action).
 Entities, given the proper authorisation, should only have access to personal data necessary to fulfil their respective role.

 The retention of data should be related to the purpose.
-Different retention periods may apply for different purposes (e.g. billing, taxation, law enforcement, optimisation of energy consumption).
+Different retention periods may apply for different purposes (e.g. billing, taxation, billing complaints, optimisation of energy consumption).
 The Smart Grid Task Force made some recommendations on the scope and length of data retention, which are summarised in Table 13.

-81 Task Force Smart Grids Expert Group 2 (2011): Essential Regulatory Requirements and Recommendations for Data Handling, Data Safety, and Consumer Protection.
+86 Task Force Smart Grids Expert Group 2 (2011): Essential Regulatory Requirements and Recommendations for Data Handling, Data Safety, and Consumer Protection.
 Recommendation to the European Commission

-82 Task Force Smart Grids Expert Group 2 (2011): Regulatory recommendations for data safety, data handling and data protection report
+87 Task Force Smart Grids Expert Group 2 (2011): Regulatory recommendations for data safety, data handling and data protection report

-83 Article 29 Data Protection Working Party: Opinion 12/2011 on smart metering
+88 Article 29 Data Protection Working Party: Opinion 12/2011 on smart metering